shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 For payment apps, we check if the "plugin logger" service is used for the debug/error.log and that logs are written in the directory /var/log/.
 Log files must be used in every circumstance.

-The log file had to be named like this: MyExtension-Year-Month-Day.log
+The log file had to be named like this: "MyExtension-Year-Month-Day.log"

 Another solution is to store them in the database.
 Try to avoid using your own log tables.
 Otherwise, you have to implement a scheduled task that regularly empties your log table within the given time of max.
 6 months.